anshulgera17/devOps/Jenkins_Learning.md

 - what is sonarqube? have you configure, how you configure?
 - what type of artifactory repository tool have you used?
 - what is the use of artifactory tools ?
+- How you declare a variable in pipeline ?
+- what is DSL language?
+- what is upstream / downstream projects? what is the use of it? which Scenario you configure ?
+- Do you have experience to install Jenkins ?
+- How you Configure Jdk, maven, gradle etc?
+- In my environment I have different version of for java implementation projects is there.
+How you configure multiple jdk's?
+- what are the plugins have you used in your project?
+- How to take backup my jenkins? thin backup plugin
+- what is jenkins Home directory?
+- How to delete old build automatically.
+- How to configure multiple environment deployment.

 ## LearningJenkins